ABOUT BRAZILIAN JIU JITSU

-In 2015, we renamed our school “Nova Uniao Toronto” to properly align ourselves with Nova Uniao Canada (headed by Wagnney Fabiano) and the Nova Uniao organization that is headquartered in Brazil.
-Our current head instructor is Anderson Andrade, a black belt under Victor Hugo Trigueiro & Bruno Novaes Veloso and Bruno Chacon; all of whom are black belts under Nova Uniao co-founder Wendell Alexander.
+In 2015, we renamed our school “Nova União Toronto” to properly align ourselves with Nova União Canada (headed by Wagnney Fabiano) and the Nova União organization that is headquartered in Brazil.
+Our current head instructors include Cesar Rezek Alves black belts Matt Kuris and Mani J., and Anderson Andrade who is a black belt under Victor Hugo Trigueiro, Bruno Novaes Veloso and Bruno Chacon; all of whom are black belts under Nova União co-founder Wendell Alexander.

 In 2017 we added our unique identity to the greater Nova União flag, while maintaining the Toronto affiliation, and are now known as Grapple Lab BJJ.